clblamires/ninesjournal/_posts/2020-02-21-leaving-the-ranks.md

 ***

-Red stepped outside and saw Corlee, not far away, picking flowers.
+Red stepped outside and saw Corlee, not far away, fishing in a nearby stream.
 He walked towards her and began to think of ways to explain what just happened and where he would go next.